lupyuen/lupyuen.github.io/src/nuttx.md

 We start at the "gpio" command

+From the pic above we see that the "gpio" command calls...

-GPIO Demo calls "ioctl" to control the GPIO Pins on #BL602 #NuttX
+-   ioctl() to control the GPIO Pins on #BL602 #NuttX

 [GPIO ioctl interface](https://github.com/apache/incubator-nuttx/blob/master/include/nuttx/ioexpander/gpio.h)